-There you have it: For less than the cost of a pizza, you can have Windows 9’s most-anticipated improvements right now.
+There you have it: For less than the cost of a large pizza, you can have Windows 10’s most-anticipated improvements right now.
 Give yourself time to get used to Dexpot and you'll wonder how you ever managed to work without virtual desktops.
 And once you’ve welcomed a Start Menu replacement and ModernMix into your workflow—especially paired with the Windows 8.1 spring Update’s tremendous tweaks—you might just be surprised how well those newfangled Modern apps translate to the familiar desktop experience.

 Now if only there was a tool that added keyboard shortcuts to the Command Prompt...

 Editor's note: This article was originally published on April 16, 2014 but was updated with virtual desktop information and tweaked language on September 12, 2014 when leaks of the Windows Technical Preview appeared.
 The article was updated again on September 30 2014 when Windows 10 was revealed.